 As a result of the irritation caused by the dental cement (which was used to secure the crown), you may notice that the gums surrounding the restored tooth are also feeling a little sensitive.

-Living with Your New Crown
+Life with Your New Crown

 During your recovery period, avoid eating anything hard, sticky, or chewy for the first 24 hours.
 During the days and weeks following your procedure, you can gradually reintroduce these foods into your diet.

 It is normal for a new crown to feel a little strange at first – almost as if it doesn't quite fit properly.
-Once your mouth becomes accustomed to the new restoration, however, you will most likely stop noticing it altogether.
+Once your mouth becomes accustomed to the new restoration, however, you will likely stop noticing it altogether.